 - Putting someone through college or any other major education expenses

 - Paying for child or dependent care or replacing care provided by a spouse

 The payment from a life insurance policy may also function as a safety net by ensuring that a family can stay in their home and pay for the things that were planned before the policyholder’s death.

 Life insurance companies must be contacted following the death of the insured individual to begin the claims and payout process.
-So long as your policy is still active at the time of your death, your provider is obligated to pay out — with a few notable exceptions.
-Providers will pay out death claims due to:
+So long as your policy is still active at the time of your death and you’ve paid your premiums on time, your provider will most likely pay out.

 - Natural causes, such as a heart attack, old age, or illnesses like cancer